Which one should I choose, Angular or React, for my app, project, or business?

 It’s universally acknowledged that server-side rendering is better for SEO than client-side rendering.
 In that sense, Angular and React should be on an even keel as server-side rendering can be implemented in both.
 But in practice, things are not as straightforward.

 Implementing server-side rendering is notably easier to React than Angular as the latter might need the use of additional tools and coding.
-Although later versions of Angular have plugged this SEO performance gap, web development using React.js remains a better bet if SEO-friendliness is an important criterion.
+Although later versions of Angular have plugged this SEO performance gap, Reactjs web development remains a better bet if SEO-friendliness is an important criterion.

 Angular vs React: Documentation, Popularity & Community Support